 New Top Ten Charts

 It’s our goal to make this site the one stop place for popular music chart information.
 In this effort, knowing how well a song did in the Top Ten seems very interesting to us.
-So, we will be adding new charts covering the top ten songs week by week for the years 1955 through 1969.
-These charts will include the activity of each top ten charted song as they were published week by week and the date of the chart, song title, artist, number of weeks in the top ten.
+So, we will be adding new charts covering the top ten songs week by week for the years 1955 through 1979.
+These charts will include the activity of each top ten charted song as they were published week by week and the date of the chart, song title, number of weeks in the top ten.

 If you are a fan of the Rock N’ Roll Era, then following the songs history in the top ten should help.